Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Alagille syndrome

-Alagille syndrome is an autosomal dominant genetic syndrome that is usually caused by a mutation in or deletion of the JAG1 gene.
-It involves the bile ducts of the liver, as well as the heart and blood vessels in the brain and kidney.
+Alagille syndrome is an autosomal dominant genetic syndrome that is usually caused by a variant in or deletion of the JAG1 gene.
+It involves the bile ducts of the liver, the heart, and blood vessels in the brain and kidney.
 Patients develop a characteristic facies.[

 Hepatitis B and hepatitis C infection

 In children, hepatocellular carcinoma is associated with perinatally acquired HBV.
-In adults, it is associated with chronic HBV and HCV infection.[
+In adults, it is associated with chronic HBV and hepatitis C virus (HCV) infection.[

 Nonviral liver injury